 The boss fight in Aquarius is just another three Longinus grunts.
 A teensy bit boring, but still a nice job mixing up the boss fights with at least one victory for the other faction.
 But just because Jun doesn’t have an evil twin waiting for him doesn’t mean there aren’t going to be any ugly revelations… or hints in that direction, at least, as the dying Longinus #6 says that Jun doesn’t “even know who was meant to be seated here.”
 Although, frankly, I’m not sure what he’s hinting at even after completing the game!

-~1250 words discussing six hours and four dungeons.
+~1250 words discussing six hours over four dungeons.
 Gygax weeps.

 You might notice I just said “six” hours, not six and a half like I did earlier.
 That’s because we spent half an hour or so in the middle there on a sidequest, a refreshing break of sorts.
 While we were doing the temples, we stumbled across a demon rumour about a legendary gun, and not much further on, we heard another about a “legendary case” (that is, the guitar cases that turn into Michel’s machine guns, not that the game made that clear).
 Hey, remember demon rumours?
 Because I have literally never mentioned them in any detail.
 It turns out they’re a lot of overhead for minimal returns, and the devs were probably drawn to put the ultimate weapon stuff here thanks to the sheer obscurity of the system.
 You have to ask Pact demons about “Information” to learn these rumours, and then spread them via more Pact demons (often just copies of the one who told you in the first place).
-They typically upgraded demons and their corresponding Personas (although the number of demons/Personas available represent a vanishingly small number overall), but in this case they give you weapons.
+The majority of these sparse rumours are meant to upgrade specific demons and their corresponding Personas (although the number of demons/Personas available represent a vanishingly small number overall), but in this case they give you weapons.
 Curiously, the walkthrough we were checking said this isn’t rumour supposed to appear until you get mid-way through the final dungeon, and yet here it was!